The Haggin Museum

 Stockton Cambodian Buddhist Temple (Wat Dhammararam)

-FREE — You will be amazed at the larger than life statues that were hand made by members of the temple.
+FREE — The Wat Dhammararam is an active Buddhist temple that features over 90 colorful and larger than life jewel encrusted statues that celebrate the life and story of the Cambodian Buddha.
 Be sure to bring your camera!
 Open daily from sunrise to sunset.
 Download a self-guided tour here.

 Weber Point in Downtown Stockton